AlexandrosEmvoliadis/environmental_audio_compression_and_classification/README.md

 1) Visit https://github.com/mohaimenz/acdnet, follow instructions for data preparation.
 2) In opts.py, set opt.binary = True, opt.nClasses = 2 to conduct binary classification experiments.
 In val_generator.py, set opt.batchsize = 1600 or lower
+3) Run ./common/prepare_dataset.py to generate data in appropriate format
+4) Run ./common/val_generator.py to generate validation & testing data in appropriate format
+5) Run ./torh/trainer.py and follow on screen instructions
-3) For Original audio as input:
+   - For Original audio as input:
       - In ./torch/trainer.py, exclude enc model (comment) and make sure to remove (comment out) enc model from training & validation processes
       - Using ACDNet and SE-ACDNet:
         - Reshape the input to match(Batch_size,1,1,22050)
-4) For Reconstructed audio as input:
+   - For Reconstructed audio as input:
       - Include enc model.
 Specify model's path in opts.py (there's an already example)
       - Using CAE as Auto-Encoder:
          - in ./torch/resources/models.py go to get_ae and remove the lines referring to squeeze-and-excitation networks
-5) For Compressed audio as input:
+   - For Compressed audio as input:
       - in ./torch/resources/models.py specify as output of the auto-encoder the bottleneck output Don't forget to include the autoencoder in the trainer's __validate function and, if using (SE)ACDNet, reshape to match models' input
 6) Run ./torch/tester.py following the screen-instructions to test models' performance

 **This repository is currently under construction, updates will follow soon**